 - Dig up the whole plant using a shovel, garden fork or spade.

-- Use fork or spade to separate root clump into 4 pieces (or how many you desire).
-Use the knife to cut through big tuberous roots.
+2. Use fork or spade to separate root clump into 4 pieces (or how many you desire).
+Cut through big tuberous roots using a knife.

 One Plant Makes Five